A Chronicle of the

 Back to Top

-The British Open was held at the Prestwick Golf Club in the third week of June.
-The tournament was played in two days.
+The British Open was held at the Prestwick Golf Club in Prestwick, Scotland during the third week of June.
+Qualifying was over two days at Troon Golf Club’s Old Course and its number 2 municipal course.
+Johnny McDermott had crossed the Atlantic to play in the tournament, but due to some misunderstanding he missed his starting time for the qualifying event by a full day and was disqualified.
+He was offered a chance to play but turned it down.
+100 players qualified.
+The tournament was played over two days.
 The course measured 6,122 yards.
 Harry Vardon won The Open for the sixth and last time.
 Due to World War I there were no more British Opens for five years and by then Vardon was in his 50s.
 Vardon put together rounds of 73, 77, 78 and 78 for a total of 306 to finish three strokes in front of J.H.
 Taylor (309).
 Harry Simpson finished third at 310.
 Abe Mitchell and Tom Williamson tied for fourth with 311 totals.
-Johnny McDermott had crossed the Atlantic to play in the Open and was in Europe, but he was disqualified as he missed his starting time for the qualifying event, which was held at the Troon Golf Club, by a full day.
+First prize was still 50 pounds.

 The Shawnee Open, played in mid July, was now considered almost as important as the U.S. Open.
 Isaac Mackie, brother of Jack Mackie, and also from Staten Island, took home the title and the $200 first prize by two strokes over Jack Mitchell (307), of Upper Montclair, New Jersey.
 Mackie’s rounds were 73, 76, 77 and 79 for a 305 total.
 Whitemarsh Valley Country Club professional Jim Barnes finished three strokes back in third place with a 308.
 Tom Anderson, Jr. (312) ended up in fourth place with Mike Brady (313) in fifth place and Alex Smith (314) was sixth.
 Walter Hagen and Herbert Strong tied for seventh at 315.
 Charlie Hoffner, now the assistant to Johnny McDermott at the Atlantic City Country Club, finished tenth at 318.
 The host professional and green superintendent that year was Robert White, who went on to become the first president of the PGA of America in 1916.